aMurphy85/Milestone-Project-Tattoo-Shop/README.md

   getting, look at the images clearly to help me with my own design/ ideas.

-- As a potential customer, I want to know about the history of the studio and that the artist is qualified, competent and follows the UK Health & Saftey current standards.
+- As a potential customer, I want to know about the history of the studio and that the artist is qualified, competent and follows the UK Health & Safety current standards.

 - As a potential customer, I want to know about other customer experiences using the studio and artist to give me confidence to use the studio myself.